Surgical Procedures: Surgery and Staging for Malignant Melanoma of the Skin

-Blood Tests: Your blood may be tested to check for elevated levels of lactate dehydrogenase (LDH).
+Blood Tests: Your blood may be tested to check for high levels of lactate dehydrogenase (LDH).

-Melanoma spreads to other parts of the body through the tissue, lymph and blood systems.
-Cancer stage determines how extensive the cancer is, how far it has spread and what treatment course will be recommended.
-The stage of melanoma is determined by looking at factors such as tumor thickness described by the Breslow scale, presence of tumor ulceration, spread to the lymph nodes and spread to other parts of the body (referred to as metastasis).
+Melanoma spreads to other parts of the body through the tissue, lymph, and blood systems.
+Cancer stage tells how extensive the cancer is, how far it has spread, and what treatment course is recommended.
+The stage of melanoma is determined by looking at factors like tumor thickness (using the Breslow scale), presence of tumor ulceration, spread to the lymph nodes and spread to other parts of the body (referred to as metastasis).
 The stages of melanoma include stages 0 (melanoma-in-situ) through stage IV disease.

 Surgical Procedures Used in the Treatment of Melanoma

 Surgery is often used to treat melanoma.
-The procedure used will depend on many factors, including the size and location of the cancer.
-Your care team will talk to you about your specific procedure.
+The procedure used depends on many factors, including the size and location of the cancer.
+Your care team will talk to you about your procedure.

-Wide Local Excision: The melanoma is removed, as well as some surrounding normal-appearing tissue.
+Wide Local Excision: The melanoma is removed, as well as some nearby normal-looking tissue.
 In some cases, a skin graft will be used to close the wound.
-A graft is the use of skin from another part of the body to close the wound.
+With a graft, skin from another part of the body is used to close the wound.

 Mohs Surgery: The melanoma lesion is removed.
-Following removal of the lesion, layers of skin are then removed and are immediately looked at under a microscope to check for cancer.
+Layers of skin are then removed and are looked at under a microscope right away to check for cancer.
 The surgeon will stop removing layers once cancer cells are no longer seen.

 Lymphadenectomy: Removal of lymph nodes that may be affected by melanoma.